zapp2photo - Fotolia

 “Our reports identified distributed ledger technology as a significant opportunity for Australia to create productivity benefits and drive local innovation,” said Mark Staples, senior research scientist at CSIRO’s Data61 in a statement.

-Marshall has said he sees blockchain as a technology that will cross all industries.
+Marshall sees blockchain as a technology that will cross all industries.
 There will be a global blockchain summit in March 2019, held in the Adelaide Exhibition Centre, put on by the ADC Forum in collaboration with the SA state government.

 The summit will see entrepreneurs, financiers and regulators from overseas mixing with local counterparts, and is expected to act as a catalyst for advancing blockchain development in the state.